How to make money as a developer (6 side income ideas)

 And if you have a specific skill set or specialty, niching down even further can help you stand out in a crowded market of other coders.

-Take these top WordPress developers listed on tech talent marketplace Toptal , for example:
+Take these top WordPress developers listed on tech talent marketplace Toptal, for example:

 Rather than offering generic coding work, developers like Alexa and Kendall focus their programming skills on creating custom WordPress plugins, websites, and themes for clients.

 Toptal is one great resource for freelance developers to find jobs — and for potential clients to discover you, too.
 That’s because, unlike a lot of freelance marketplaces, they focus mainly on tech and software projects.
-Another tech-focused freelance marketplaces is Stack Overflow’s “careers site that’s by developers, for developers”.
+Another tech-focused freelance marketplace is Stack Overflow’s “careers site that’s by developers, for developers”.

 Before you start applying for freelance gigs, create a portfolio of past projects.
-(Web developer and blogger Mikke Goes has a great guide to building a freelance web developer portfolio .)
+(Web developer and blogger Mikke Goes has a great guide to building a freelance web developer portfolio.)
 And don’t forget to ask for testimonials and reviews from past clients, too.

 If you’d rather not deal with clients, job applications, and portfolios, there are plenty of other ways to make extra income as a developer — especially if you’re already creating content.